 Who is Mostly Affected?

-Zero-turn mowers are often used in commercial settings, so it’s not surprising that many mishaps involve professionals and well-experienced users.
-However, what’s unexpected is the number of kids under 16 years of age getting injured by these grass-cutting tools.
+Zero-turn mowers are often used in commercial settings.
+So it’s not surprising that many mishaps involve professionals and well-experienced users.
+But, what’s unexpected is the number of kids under 16 years of age getting injured by these grass-cutting tools.

 Common Victim Cases